abpframework/abp/docs/en/Themes/LeptonXLite/Blazor.md

 @Name
 ```

-* If you prefer to use a code-behind file for the C# code of your component, create a razor component, like `MyBrandingComponent.razor.cs`, in your blazor application as shown below: see below:
+* If you prefer to use a code-behind file for the C# code of your component, create a razor component, like `MyBrandingComponent.razor.cs`, in your blazor application as shown below:

 ```csharp
 namespace LeptonXLite.DemoApp.Blazor.MyComponents